Please take your time, grab a cup of tea and biscuit (or two) and have a read through.

 Section 5: Your rights as a data subject

-Under the EU General Data Protection Regulation (GDPR), as a Data Subject, you may exercise your right to:
+Under the EU General Data Protection Regulation (GDPR), as a Data Subject, you may exercise any one of the following rights:

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can make a complaint to the UK Supervisory Authority, the Information Commissioner’s Office (ICO).
-Please visit their website for more information: https://ico.org.uk/concerns/
+You can contact the ICO through their website: https://ico.org.uk/concerns/ or by telephone: 0303 123 1113.

 Section 6: How long we keep your data for